 - Pocket multitool

-And of course, you’ll want to bring plenty of your business cards — at least enough for every agent in the office, plus extra so they can pass them on to their clients as well.
+And, of course, you’ll want to bring plenty of your business cards — at least enough for every agent in the office, plus extra so they can pass them on to their clients.

 4. Limit self-talk